quicwg/base-drafts/draft-ietf-quic-tls.md

 : TLS session tickets and address validation tokens are used to carry QUIC configuration information between connections.
-These MUST NOT be used to carry application state.
+These MUST NOT be used to carry application semantics.
 The potential for reuse of these tokens means that they require stronger protections against replay.

 A server that accepts 0-RTT on a connection incurs a higher cost than accepting a connection without 0-RTT.
 This includes higher processing and computation